housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 In here, we have a constructor that defines a private `store` property and identifies it as a `ContactStore` injection site.

-So far we've built something simple which works, so that's a good start :).
+So far we've built something simple which works, so that's a good start.
+The source code for this can be found here.

 The case for Immutability
 ------------------
 In Angular 2, each and every component has it's own **change detector** responsible for bindings in their own template.
-For example, we have the `{% raw %}{{ contact.name }}{% endraw %}` binding for which the `ContactList` component's change detector is responsible for.
+For example, we have the `{% raw %}{{ contact.name }}{% endraw %}` binding for which the `ContactList` component is responsible for.
 In other words, the change detection behind`ContactList` projects the data for `contact.name` as well as **it's change.**

 So what really happens when an event is triggered?
 Angular will check every single component because the application state may have changed.
 But isn't the state of the component dependent on the input properties (i.e. state changes occur when the user adds/removes/favourites a contact)?
 Now wouldn't it be cool to tell Angular to run change detection on a component only if one of it's input properties change as opposed to every time an event happens?

 Well we can!
 One way is by using **Immutable objects**.
 By doing so, we're guaranteeing that these objects cannot change.
 If we wanted to modify them, we'll create a new referenced object with that change and keep the original intact.

+and this post will explain how.
+However, a few points on the subject before you dive in;

+• Although popularized with the use of React, you can use Redux with any other view library or framework, including Angular. <br>
+• Flux is a term you've already probably heard before.
+React isn't the same thing as Flux, it's an implementation of Flux.<br>
+• Redux isn't the only way to build Angular applications, neither is it the best way.
+It's one way and it can make things easier under certain circumstances (which I'll get to later). <br>